rwb/ccjs300/README.md

 * Reminder: Assignment #2 is due today; will try to have them ready to return to you on Tuesday 3/31/26.
 * Reminder: Exam #2 is scheduled for Thursday April 16, 2026.
 * Today, we are continuing with Chapter 3; our first topic is preexperimental designs (pp. 72-73).
 * One-group *ex-post facto* design (p.
 72); example is the right-to-carry law that took effect in Virginia in 1989 ([Manski and Pepper, 2018](https://direct.mit.edu/rest/article/100/2/232/58452/How-Do-Right-to-Carry-Laws-Affect-Crime-Rates)).
+The outcome in this study is the murder rate (defined as the number of murders per 100,000 population).

 |               |    VA Murder Rate |
 | :------------ | -----------------:|